iblech/git-util/README.md

 recorded description.

 `trim` is not really a git command.
-It trims trailing whitespace from the files named in its argmuents.
+It trims trailing whitespace from the files named in its arguments.

 `conf/dot-gitconfig` and `conf/dot-gitignore` contain my personal
 `.gitconfig` and `.gitignore` files.